 Most married couples usually make joint mortgage applications rather than a sole name mortgage.
-With house prices having risen quite significantly in recent years and with house price inflation outstripping wage increases over the years.
+House prices have risen quite significantly in recent years and with house price inflation outstripping wage increases over the years.
 For many mortgage applicants, two salaries are required to qualify for a large enough mortgage.

 However, there are times when one salary is enough to support the mortgage application for the borrowing amount.
 There can also be further consideration as to why one of the applicants doesn’t want to go on the application.
 This could be due to;